What Does The Coefficient Represent In A Chemical Formula

 Q: Can coefficients be fractions?

 A: While coefficients are typically whole numbers, they can be fractions in certain cases, such as when dealing with fractional stoichiometry or when simplifying complex equations.
-However, it is generally preferred to express coefficients as whole numbers to maintain clarity and consistency.
+Still, it is generally preferred to express coefficients as whole numbers to maintain clarity and consistency.

 Q: Do coefficients affect the units of a chemical equation?